vyfor/cord.nvim/README.md

 <details>
   <summary>other</summary>
   <p>Same steps apply to other plugin managers.
-Just make sure to add/run this build command:</p>
+Just make sure to add or run this build command:</p>

   ```sh
   ./build